World's Fastest Drummer

-World's Fastest Drummer/Extreme Sport Drumming is a competition for determining the world's fastest drummer.
-A drummer's speed is calculated and recorded by a digital counting device called the Drumometer.
+World's Fastest Drummer—Extreme Sport Drumming is a competition to determine the world's fastest drummer.
+A digital counting device called the Drumometer calculates and records a drummer's speed.
 The Drumometer, a patented electronic technology protected by U.S. Patent #6,545,207 was invented by Boo McAfee and Craig A. Kestner, aka Craig Alan, in 1999 for accurately counting drum strokes.
 The Drumometer is accredited by Guinness World Records as the official device used to verify the World's Fastest Drummer.

 Purpose

 The primary goal of most WFD competitions is to determine who can play the most single strokes in sixty seconds.
 According to author Josh Davis, "the Drumometer uncovered a deep well of competitiveness."
 After experimenting with various WFD competition formats in the Southern United States, the event achieved international prominence when respected studio and clinic drummer Johnny Rabb became the first person to break 1,000 single strokes in 60 seconds, claiming the title World's Fastest Hands and recognition from the record keepers at Guinness.
 McAfee and Alan then officially sanctioned their events and copyrighted the phrase World's Fastest Drummer.
 This was followed by ads in Drum! and Modern Drummer magazines touting Rabb's accomplishment and their Drumometer device.
 Subsequently, they created new classes of speed drumming: fastest feet (for two-footed bass drumming), bare hands, and tag team, among others.
 Drumometer orders then followed, and the race to best Rabb's feats began.
 Music genres—including Death metal, Country, Jazz, Rock as well as Drum Corps—have since battled for dominance in the various categories.
 In 2002, WFD world championships became a biannual affair (winter and summer), and they were permanently stationed at the annual NAMM Show convention beginning in 2003.